The Seven Year Slip Summary, Characters and Themes

 Summary

-Clementine West, a book publicist in New York City, inherits a magical apartment from her late aunt.
-While grieving her loss, she discovers the apartment’s time-slipping ability, transporting her seven years into the past.
+Clementine West, a book publicist in New York City, inherits her late aunt’s apartment while grieving her loss.
+She soon discovers the apartment holds a magical secret: it can transport her seven years into the past.

 The Seven Year Slip Summary